 The seventies hippie style didn’t go away, it just came back as “boho.”
 Rich color, mixed-media, wonderful textures, and a loose, unstructured feel are hallmarks of “bohemian fashion.”
-Today’s little shoulder bags fit right in.
+Our little shoulder bags fit right in.
 The focal point is the stack of five gorgeous ribbons from Renaissance Ribbons.
 They provide the artistry and beautifully divide the silk dupioni of the top from the faux suede and fringe of the bottom.
 A ring of decorative stitching at the top of each bag finishes off the boho blend.
 Our selection of ribbons was built on a Flora and Fauna theme for each bag.

 Our Flora and Fauna ribbon stacks are a mixture of patterns from several Renaissance Ribbons designers in a variety of widths (1½” and ⅝” on the Flora bag and 1½” and ⅜” on the Fauna bag).
 You can always count on Renaissance Ribbons to have the most beautiful collections from top designers.
 We added several colors of Renaissance Ribbons‘ beautiful 1″ French Grosgrain Ribbon.
 Can you spot the furry fauna in the photo above?